pine-vm/pine/README.md

-# Kalmit
+# Elm Full-Stack

-*Simple development and operation of web services*

-Implement your web service the simple way, using the [Elm programming language](https://elm-lang.org):
+In this repository, I share what I learn about building full-stack apps using the [Elm programming language](https://elm-lang.org).
+This approach emerged out of the development of online multiplayer video games like [DRTS](https://drtsgame.com).

+In these applications, backend and frontend share an understanding of game mechanics and the game world.
+(Changes in these shared functionalities need to be synchronized between backend and frontend implementation.)
+Frontend and backend implementations use the same Elm modules for the common parts which need to be kept consistent.
+The tests run by elm-test also integrate backend and frontend for automated integration tests.

+Common, non-application specific functionality is implemented in the Elm-fullstack framework.
+This includes:

-+ Don't worry about connecting to a database or losing application state: The runtime persists each `update` so the app state can be restored.
-To learn more about this feature, see the [guide on persistence in Kalmit](./guide/persistence-in-kalmit.md)
++ Persisting each `update` in the backend and automatically restore the app state when necessary.
+To learn more about this functionality, see the [guide on persistence in Elm-fullstack](./guide/persistence-in-elm-fullstack.md).
-+ HTTP requests and responses are mapped to Elm types so that you can work with a strongly typed interface.
++ HTTP requests and responses are mapped to Elm types so that we can work with a strongly typed interface.

-To help you with the operation side, the Kalmit web host supports configuring common functionality:

 + Admin interface to read and set the app state, in case you want to manually intervene or monitor.
-+ Automatically get and renew SSL certificates from Let's Encrypt.
++ [HTTPS support](./guide/how-to-configure-and-deploy-your-elm-full-stack-app.md#support-https): The web host automatically gets and renews SSL certificates from Let's Encrypt.
-+ Rate-limit client HTTP requests which result in updates of your app.
++ Rate-limit client HTTP requests which result in updates of the app.
 + Serve static files on selected paths.

-## Configure & Deploy

-See the guide on [how to configure and deploy your web app](guide/how-to-configure-and-deploy-your-elm-full-stack-app.md).
+For how to build from Elm code and configure optional features, see the guide on [how to configure and deploy your Elm full-stack app](guide/how-to-configure-and-deploy-your-elm-full-stack-app.md).

-## Support

-Any questions?
-Reach out via [GitHub issues](https://github.com/Viir/Kalmit/issues), [twitter](https://twitter.com/michael_raetzel) or [email](mailto:michael@michaelrätzel.com).

-## Roadmap

-+ State Migrations
-+ Inspection
-+ Measuring Runtime Performance
-+ Increasing Runtime Performance
-+ World Domination

-For a more details about planned work, see the [backlog](./backlog.md).

 ## CI Build Status